Palm Springs

 The Reef: Fun Bar at Tiki Resort

-Since we were staying at the Caliente Tropics, we got to visit The Reef daily and in different circumstances.
+On one trip we stayed at the Caliente Tropics, so we got to visit The Reef daily and in different circumstances.
 I enjoyed a nice virgin Pina Colada by the pool one day, though it’s a bummer that The Reef has a shirt/shoes policy and that you can’t put charges on the room.
 So remember to take the flip flops and some cash before going down to the pool.

-Service here was pretty good at the bar, but table service at times could be longer than expected.
+Service here was pretty good at the bar, but table service at times could be longer than expected on some visits.
 I really enjoyed the music here, including the Yacht Rock Thursday where all the music was from that genre.
-Some of the patrons out on the patio where really hooting it up singing along to some songs as well.
+Some of the patrons out on the patio were really hooting it up singing along to some songs as well.
 The decor here is fun but definitely not fully immersive.
 But plenty good enough for the job, especially when surrounded by the rest of the tiki stuff at the hotel.

 It was really nice staying at a hotel with a quality tiki bar on site.
 Would be even nicer had we been part of a group outing or event.
 It’s easy to see why so many people say nice things about their experiences at the Tiki Caliente events.